- How is thyroid cancer treated?

 The thyroid gland absorbs nearly all of the iodine in your body.
-When radioactive iodine (RAI), also known as radioiodine or I-131, is taken into the body as a liquid or capsules, it collects in thyroid cells.
-The radiation can destroy the thyroid gland and any other thyroid cells (including cancer cells) that take up iodine, with little effect on the rest of the body.
+When radioactive iodine (RAI), also known as radioiodine or I-131, is taken into the body as a liquid or capsules, it collects in thyroid cells (including cells from differentiated thyroid cancer) and kills them.
+RAI is a way to kill these cells, with little effect on the rest of the body.

 This treatment can be used to destroy any thyroid tissue not removed by surgery or to treat some types of thyroid cancer that have spread to lymph nodes and other parts of the body.